 - (1) All directors earned compensation in U.S. dollars.
-Compensation received in cash was converted to Canadian dollars using the average rate of exchange of the Bank of Canada for 2016 (U.S.\$1.00 = C\$1.3248).
-Compensation elected to be received in common shares or DSUs was converted to Canadian dollars using the closing rate of exchange of the Bank of Canada (U.S.\$1.00 = C\$1.4048), on the purchase day (January 28, 2016).
-In addition to the common shares or DSUs received by the directors and the Board Chair, as described in note (2) below, the directors and the Board Chair may choose to receive all or part of their cash retainers in common shares or DSUs.
-The following directors made such election with respect to the amounts set forth beside their names: Donald J. Carty (C\$154,528), the Hon.
-Kevin G. Lynch (C\$140,480), and Laura Stein (C\$126,432).
-The amount of cash retainers elected to be received in common shares or DSUs is included in the numbers set forth in these columns. - (2) Represents a common share grant valued at U.S.\$200,000 received by each non-executive director as part of the Director Retainer and U.S.\$375,000 for the Board Chair as part of the Board Chair Retainer. - (3) Includes the value of insurance premiums for 2016 for North American emergency protection outside Mr. Pace's province of residence.
-The annual cost to the Company for - (4) This percentage is calculated by dividing the aggregate of the cash retainer elected by non-executive directors to be received in common shares or DSUs described in note (1) above and the value provided under the share-based awards column, by the value provided under the total column.
-The calculations are based on the directors' U.S. dollar denominated compensation.
+The directors and the Board Chair may choose to receive all or part of their cash retainers in common shares or DSUs, and may also choose to receive their common share grant retainer in DSUs.
+Compensation received in cash was converted to Canadian dollars using the average rate of exchange of the Bank of Canada for 2017 (U.S.\$1.00 = C\$1.2986).
+Compensation elected to be received in common shares or DSUs was converted to Canadian dollars using the rate of exchange of the Bank of Canada (U.S.\$1.00 = C\$1.3098), on the purchase day (January 26, 2017).
+Such compensation elected to be received in common shares or DSUs by Ms. Shauneen Bruder and Ms. Julie Godin were converted to Canadian dollars using the rate of exchange of the Bank of Canada (U.S.\$1.00 = C\$1.3500) on May 31, 2017. - (2) The following directors elected to receive cash retainers in common shares or DSUs with respect to the amounts set forth beside their names: Shauneen Bruder (C\$91,126), Donald J. Carty (C\$144,078), Julie Godin (C\$91,126), the Hon.
+Kevin G. Lynch (C\$130,980), and Laura Stein (C\$117,882). - (3) Represents a common share grant valued at U.S.\$200,000 received by each non-executive director as part of the Director Retainer and U.S.\$375,000 for the Board Chair as part of the Board Chair Retainer.
+See Note 1 for currency conversion information. - (4) Includes the value of insurance premiums for 2017 for North American emergency protection outside Mr. Pace's province of residence.
+The annual cost to the Company for such benefits was C\$1,978.58. - (5) This percentage is calculated by dividing the aggregate of the cash retainer elected by non-executive directors to be received in common shares or DSUs described in note (1) above and the value provided under the share-based awards column, by the value provided under the total column.
+The calculations are based on the directors' U.S. dollar denominated compensation. - (6) Shauneen Bruder and Julie Godin were elected to the Board of Directors on April 25, 2017.